 Beyond simple written reviews or testimonials, we can leverage additional content that previous happy customers have generated.
 From video reviews to pictures to influencers on social channels.
 This can add another layer of relatability and trust.
 But, again, everything in moderation.

-This is a great opportunity to further streamline and simplify the buying process.
+This is a great opportunity to further streamline and simplify the buying process; to cement their purchase decision.
 As you can’t avoid the research that customers will inevitably do rather assist them with that research than lead them further away with a Google Search.
 An ROI calculator can help them do research right on your website in real-time, helping to save your prospects time and the hassle of trying to figure out how to calculate the ROI of their purchase on their own.
 It allows you to increase website visitor engagement, therefore decreasing your bounce rate.
 It’s another opportunity to reassure your prospect and highlight why your solution or service is the best choice.
 Learn more about how to create and use ROI calculators here.

 FAQs or Most Common Questions